 - On button click for user-initiated actions like “Track”, “Untrack”, “Save”, “Checkout”

-Use this area to ensure the call will succeed before it runs.Recommended checklist to encode as instructions:- Validate required variables exist, base URLs, IDs, query params.
+Use this to ensure the call will succeed before it runs:- Validate required variables exist (base URLs, IDs, query params)

-- Validate auth state, token exists, token is not expired.
+- Validate auth state (token exists, not expired)

-Tip: Clear pre-call instructions help Rocket.new generate robust error handling code.
+Clear pre-call instructions help Rocket generate robust error handling code.

-Use this area to define what happens after the call.Recommended actions to encode as instructions:- Store response data into a named state variable your UI can bind to.
+Define what happens after the call:- Store response data into a named state variable your UI can bind to

-- Navigate when the result requires it, for example redirect to login on 401.
+- Navigate when needed (e.g. redirect to login on 401)

-- User feedback, notifications on success or failure, where configured.
+- User feedback (notifications on success or failure)

 Success check: The API integration appears under the route and element you intended, and code is generated.